brikis98/ping-play/README.md

 `new HtmlPagelet(id, future)` or `new HtmlPagelet(id, promise)` to wrap them in a `Pagelet` class.
 You can then compose multiple `Pagelet` instances together using the `BigPipe` constructor.

-The `BigPipe` class has a `render` method that you use to actually render your pagelets.
-The `render` method process your `Pagelets` as necessary for server-side or client-side rendering and gives you a `Map` from `Pagelet.id` to the `HtmlStream` for that `Pagelet`.
+The `BigPipe` instance you get back has a `render` method that you use to actually render your pagelets.
+The `render` method processes your `Pagelets` as necessary for server-side or client-side rendering and gives you a `Map` from `Pagelet` id to the `HtmlStream` for that `Pagelet`.
 In your template, you should extract the `HtmlStream` for each of your `Pagelets` from this map and put it into the proper place in the markup:

 ```html
 @bigPipe.render { pagelets =>